melosomelo/eslint-plugin-layers/README.md

 # eslint-plugin-layers

-A set of ESLint rules that enforce a layered software architecture
+A set of ESLint rules that enforce a layered software architecture style.

 ## Installation